- Duration: 15 Minutes

-- Training Type: Low Impact, Pilates, Warm Up/Cool Down, Yoga/Flexibility
+- Training Type: Low Impact, Pilates, Warm Up/Cool Down, Stretching/Flexibility

-This Fitness Blender Stretching Workout is meant to feel good.
+This Fitness Blender Stretching Workout is meant to feel good - it's a flow of both fluid stretching and light toning exercises.
 This is yoga and Pilates inspired, without necessarily sticking to the traditions or rules of either.

 Stretching and flexibility is far too often overlooked in it's importance in terms of it's role in achieving and maintaining a fit, healthy body.
 It's as crucial to the foundation as fitness as cardiovascular training or strength building.

 We know it's easy to get zoned in on technical product goals associated with the more superficial appearance of being fit (weight loss, mass gained, inches lost, etc) and lose sight of goals that are actually indicative of true health and fitness.
 Add this relaxing and effective stretch routine to your program (preferably after your workouts) to treat your muscles to a nice refreshing stretch so that you can keep doing the more intense workouts that you love.